-- Who: written by code-author during implementation - What: the smallest unit (e.g. one piece of a model's behavior, a function, etc) - When: at build time, should be /fast/ and targeted I can run just a portion of the test suite

-- Where: Reside inside a service, next to unit under test.
-Generally able to access package-private scope - Why: to test fundamental pieces/functionality, helps guide and document design and refactors, protects against regression
+- Who: Written by the code's author during the implementation. - What: The smallest unit (e.g. one piece of a model's behavior, a function, etc.). - When: At build time, should be fast and targeted, it should be possible to run only a part of the test suite. - Where: Reside inside a service, next to the unit under test.
+Generally able to access package-private scope. - Why: To test fundamental pieces/functionality, help guide and document design and refactors, protect against regression.